 Extension acquisition from Visual Studio Marketplace will fail.

 Already acquired extensions are likely to not function as expected.

-Set the ‘Public URL’ in the TFS Server Administrator Console such that the URL is reachable from another system within your corporate environment.
+This is fixed in TFS 2017 Update 2 and we recommend upgrading.
+If you need this to work on Update 1, set the ‘Public URL’ in the TFS Server Administrator Console such that the URL is reachable from another system within your corporate environment (Figure 46).